-In the horse world it can sometimes be confusing which terms go with which genders of horse.
+In the horse world, it can sometimes be confusing which terms go with which genders of a horse.
 What do you call a girl horse?
 Why are there so many different words used to describe a boy horse?
 How is a person just getting started with horses supposed to make sense of it all?
-In this simple guide to describing horse genders we’ll outline how you can tell the difference between a mare, colt, filly, stallion and gelding.
+In this simple guide to describing horse genders, we’ll outline how you can tell the difference between a mare, colt, filly, stallion, and gelding.

 What is a Female Horse Called?

 An adult female horse is called a mare.
 Mares are typically easy to tell from geldings or stallions because they have no visible anatomical features under their belly.
 That is, of course, unless they are nursing or have recently nursed a foal in which case their udder may be visible.

 There are two quick ways to identify if a horse is female: